AdamBien/aws-quarkus-lambda-cdk-plain/README.md

 # in action

+## full build

+Build the Quarkus project `lambda` and deploy it with `cdk` as AWS Lambda:

+`cd lambda`
+`./buildAndDeployDontAsk.sh`

+## continuous and accelerated deployment

+To continuously deploy the AWS Lambda at any changes, perform:

+`cd cdk`
+`cdk watch`

+Now on every: `mvn package` in `lambda` directory the JAX-RS application is going to be re-deployed automatically.

+## local deployment

+You can run the `lambda` project as regular Quarkus application with:

+`mvn compile quarkus:dev`

+The application is available under: `http://localhost:8080`

 ## Deploying MicroProfile / Quarkus Application as AWS Lambda with Java AWS CDK

 [![Deploying MicroProfile / Quarkus Application as AWS Lambda with Java AWS CDK](https://i.ytimg.com/vi/NA0WjIgp4CQ/mqdefault.jpg)](https://www.youtube.com/embed/NA0WjIgp4CQ?rel=0)